Course Content and Outcome Guide for EET 272 Effective Summer 2015

-1. Operate AC and DC motors, generators, and control circuits.
+1. Operate and construct circuits involving AC and DC motors, generators, and motor controls.

 2. Measure the performance of AC and DC motors, generators, and control circuits.

-3. Locate and repair faults in AC and DC motors and generators and control circuits.
+3. Locate and repair faults in AC and DC motors, generators and control circuits.

 Course Activities and Design